indropal/HeartDiseasePrediction/README.md

 # HeartDiseasePrediction
-Predicting the Occurrence of Heart Disease using Machine Learning
+Predicting the Occurrence of Heart Disease using different Machine Learning algorithms and comparing their performance.